sajabilal/Disk-System-File-Simulation-/README.md

 6-> number of chars written into file with it's file descriptor 7->the requested string to be read
 8-> name and file descriptor number of the deleted file

-note: previous excercise has not been implemented in this project in anyway!